Tomato and Ricotta Pasta (1-Pot)

 - Salt & Pepper

-How to make one-pot tomato basil pasta
+How to make Tomato Ricotta pasta

-(Note: the full recipe is at the bottom of the post)
+(Note: this is a quick description; the full recipe is at the bottom of the page)

-- Saute’ garlic, oregano and paprika in olive oil.
+- Sauté garlic, oregano, and paprika in olive oil.

 RECIPE NOTES

-One-pot tomato basil pasta variations
+tomato ricotta pasta variations

-What do to with leftover ricotta?
+What to do with leftover ricotta?

 - Pasta with peas